LCAS/topological_navigation/bayesian_topological_localisation/README.md

 ```

 ### likelihood
 To be published to topic `/robot_1/likelihood_obs`.
 The message has to contain a list of nodes names with a list of values for the likelihood, one for each node.
 The message does not need to contain all the nodes in the map, the one that have a likelihood non-zero are sufficient.
+Note that in order to predict the future agent position the model estimates the velocity vector of the agent from pose observations only, hence if you use only likelihood type observations please implement your own prediction model.

 ## Getting localisation result